LUISG47/Project2/README.md

 ## Create the Contacts DataFrame

 1. Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Excel data:
+(The contacts.xlsx is stored on the folder resources, please make sure to target the file in the proper route format)
 + Option 1: Use Python dictionary methods.
 + Option 2: Use regular expressions.